Freya Aswynn: Pagan revivalism

 Aswynn became involved in London's occult community and was initiated into Wicca in 1980 by Jim Bennett, supervised by Alex Sanders.
 Later the same year she became active in Gardnerian Wicca.
 A few years later she experienced what she called "an intense, spontaneous invocation of the god Woden", urging her to move into Germanic neopaganism.
 She created an Odinic temple in her house in Tufnell Park.
+The book Persuasions of the Witch's Craft (1989) by Tanya Luhrmann contains a portrayal of Aswynn—under the name Helga—and the religious activities at her house.

 The experiences from Wicca left a lasting impact on Aswynn's construction of rituals.
 She was an early exponent of a female-centred version of Germanic neopaganism focused on seiðr, a practice which in the Old Norse sources is associated with the goddess Freyja.
 Aswynn interprets seiðr as a broad term for magical and shamanic practices and translates the word as "seething".
 During a wave of interest in rune mysticism in the 1980s she developed her own approach to runic divination.
 In the 1980s she maintained that runic divination only could be practiced by someone of Germanic ancestry, but in 1990 she abandoned and publicly retracted this position.

 Aswynn's book Leaves of Yggdrasil (1990) has had significant influence on the practice of Germanic neopaganism on an international level.
 A large part of the book is devoted to "feminine mysteries".
 The book was revised and republished in 1998 as Northern Mysteries and Magick, accompanied by a CD with recordings of Aswynn's incantations, inspired by poems from the Poetic Edda.

 Aswynn was active in Edred Thorsson's organisation the Rune-Gild until 1995.
 In 1993 she initiated a British branch of the American organisation the Ring of Troth, later renamed Ring of Troth Europe, and served as its leader for several years.
 The Ring of Troth later shortened its name to The Troth.
 Having left London to live in Scotland and eventually Spain, Aswynn served as an elder in The Troth, where she continued to teach and guide members.
 She was removed from the position in 2018 for having made social media posts which The Troth deemed to contain "increasing Islamophobic rhetoric".